DragonSenses/job-tracker/journey.md

 Working on actual return of `Register`

 Going to have a wrapper with `full-page` class for CSS styles to apply, along with a `form`.
-The `Logo` will be on top along with some header text like "Log-In" or "Register".
+The `Logo` will be on top along with some header text like "Log In" or "Register".
 After we create a div with className "form-row".

 ```jsx
   return (